ASSilvi/christoff/src/pages/about/index.md

 templateKey: about-page
 title: About us
 ---
 All-Stars Silviculture is a small company with a big portfolio.
-Our clientele includes Canoe Forest Products, Ministry of Forests, BCTS, Interfor, Tolko, Louisiana-Pacific, Downie Timber, Lakeside Timber, FFT, West Fraser Timber, Community Forests, and private Woodlots..
+Our clientele includes Canoe Forest Products, Ministry of Forests, BCTS, Interfor, Tolko, Louisiana-Pacific, Downie Timber, Lakeside Timber, FFT, West Fraser Timber, Community Forests, and private Woodlots.
+We are based in Enderby, BC, and have been in operation since 2005.

 Our tree planting season starts mid-April and continues until late-July.
 Brushing starts in June and finish late-October.
 Slash burning extends into December.
 In total we offer the option of 6-8 months of continuous work.